melodee-project/melodee-next/docs/API_IMPLEMENTATION_PHASES.md

 ## Phase 5 – Performance, Pagination & Edge Cases

 Focus on the quality of the API under real‑world load and data sizes, ensuring that pagination, filtering, and streaming behave well.

+**Current Status**
+- Basic load testing and monitoring infrastructure exists (`load-tests/basic-load-test.js`, `monitoring/dashboards/*`, `monitoring/prometheus/*`).
+- Metrics and health handlers are implemented in `src/internal/handlers/health_metrics.go` and `src/internal/handlers/metrics.go`.
+- Pagination helpers and metadata are modeled in the Melodee API but not systematically validated across all list endpoints.

 **Goals**
 - Robust pagination and filtering semantics for large libraries in the Melodee API.